MegrezZhu/gig/README.md

 ## What can GIG do

 1. Generating `.gitignore` file from pre-downloaded templates from [gitignore list](https://github.com/github/gitignore).
 2. Packaging the whole project into one tar/zip, except those files that are ignored by the `.gitignore` rules.
+(Using `git archive` and making it simpler)

 ## Requirement